 The library utilizes volunteers in a number of ways to fulfill our mission to connect the community to ideas, information, and inspiration.
 From helping to keep materials neat and shelved to assisting patrons with technology to mentoring youth, there is a variety of options for volunteering and gaining experience at the library.
 Volunteers do not replace staff; they increase our capacity to serve the community.

 Volunteer roles require a minimum commitment of 3 months with typical shifts of 1-2 hours per week.
 If you are looking for one-time service opportunities throughout the year, check out our Teen Service Programs Calendar or The Friends of Anoka County Library.

-If you are looking to volunteer as part of a court-ordered community service requirement, it is recommended that you contact Maddie Rudawski, Community Engagement Librarian, at firstname.lastname@example.org or at 763-324-1398, before submitting an application.
+If you are looking to volunteer as part of a court-ordered community service requirement, it is recommended that you contact Erin Straszewski, Community Engagement Manager, at firstname.lastname@example.org or at 763-324-1531, before submitting an application.

 - Potential volunteers should fill out the application for the branch location they want to serve at.

-- If, after reviewing the application, the volunteer coordinator agrees the applicant may be a good match for the position, an interview will be scheduled.
+- If the volunteer coordinator agrees the applicant may be a good match for the position, an interview will be scheduled.

 - Putting carts of items in proper order so they can be returned to shelves